 Native GCP integration

-Binary Authorization integrates with the Kubernetes Engine control plane to allow or block image deployment based on the policies that you define.
+Binary Authorization integrates with the GKE control plane to allow or block image deployment based on the policies that you define.
 You can also leverage integrations with Cloud Build and Container Registry Vulnerability Scanning to enable deploy-time controls based on build information and vulnerability findings.

 Define policies at the project and cluster levels based on the security requirements of your organization.
 Create distinct policies for multiple environments (e.g., production and test) in addition to CI/CD setups.